DanielMaritim/Recoil/docs/docs/introduction/motivation.md

 We want to improve this while keeping both the API and the semantics and behavior as Reactish as possible.

 Recoil defines a directed graph orthogonal to but also intrinsic and attached to your React tree.
-State changes flow from the roots of this graph (which we call atoms) through pure functions (which we call selectors) and into components.
+State changes flow from the roots (which we call atoms) of this graph  through pure functions ( which we call selectors ) and into components.
 With this approach:

 - We get a boilerplate-free API where shared state has the same simple get/set interface as React local state (yet can be encapsulated with reducers etc. if needed).
 - We have the possibility of compatibility with Concurrent Mode and other new React features as they become available.